The Ultimate Guide to Budapest: The Perfect Starting Port for Your Danube River Cruise

 Szechenyi Chain Bridge

-is an iconic symbol of Budapest.
+The Szchenyi Chain Bridge is an iconic symbol of Budapest.
 It connects Buda and Pest and was built in 1849.
 William Clark designed this famous bridge.
 Pro tip: take a picture with the lions engravings on the bridge.
 The lions guard the city.

 Thermal Springs

-After a long day of travel you can shake off the jet lag before boarding your ship in a few days. here are 123 thermal water springs in Budapest which are natural sources of hot water that are warmed by geothermal energy.
+After a long day of travel you can shake off the jet lag before boarding your ship in a few days.
+There are 123 thermal water springs in Budapest which are natural sources of hot water that are warmed by geothermal energy.
 It is a big reason that the wellness and spa culture is deeply ingrained in the local lifestyle, making a visit to the popular Szechenyi Bath and Pool the perfect couples' retreat before your cruise begins.
 Hungary calls Budapest the Queen of bathing cities.
 Each thermal water spring has its own distinctive properties (temperature, mineral composition, etc.) As a result of having so many thermal springs, the wellness and spa culture are engrained into the Hungarian lifestyle.
 Szechenyi Bath and Pool is Budapest’s most popular thermal bath complex.
 Bonus: It is opened year-round.

 Taste the Local Hungarian Culture